maksim-sterkis/Raymarched-Black-Hole/README.md

 3. Use the control panel to tweak parameters such as spin, tilt, disk turbulence, and camera effects.

 *Pro-tip: If the simulation lags on your GPU, drop the resolution to **Ultimate Potato** to explore the scene, pause the simulation, turn the resolution up to **Ultra**, and let the engine render a pristine, mathematically complete screenshot frame.*

+---

+## 🖤 Inspiration & Credits

+This project was heavily inspired by the incredible work of **Kavan** and his viral video ["Simulating Black Holes in C++"](https://www.youtube.com/watch?v=8-B6ryuBkCM).

+Kavan's brilliant breakdown of raytracing math and space curvature laid the conceptual foundation for this project.
+As a fellow young developer (he is 17 and I am 15), seeing what he achieved motivated me to take the concept a step further by implementing a rotating Kerr singularity, a two-pass screen-space HDR lens pipeline, and optimization presets to bring relativistic physics straight to the web browser.

+Go check out his original video and support his channel!